MunjungKim/Disruption/README.md

 # Snakemake

 Since the current python code requires many parameters, it would be better to use snakemake tool.
-Once a container has been created, you can easily execute the following commands in the `workflow` directory:
+Once a container has been created, you can execute the following commands in the `workflow` directory:

 ```